HL-20 with Flight Instrumentation Blocks

-This model shows NASA's HL-20 lifting body and controller modeled in Simulink® and Aerospace Blockset™ software.
-This model simulates approach and landing flight phases using an auto-landing controller.
+This example shows NASA's HL-20 lifting body and controller modelled in Simulink® and Aerospace blockset™ software.
+This example model simulates approach and landing flight phases using an auto-landing controller.
 The Visualization subsystem uses aircraft-specific gauges from the Aerospace Blockset™ Flight Instrumentation library.

-The HL-20 also known as personnel launch system (PLS) is a lifting body re-entry vehicle that was designed to complement the Space Shuttle orbiter.
+The HL-20, also known as personnel launch system (PLS), is a lifting body re-entry vehicle designed to complement the Space Shuttle orbiter.
 Designed to carry up to ten people and very little cargo, the HL-20 lifting body was to be placed in orbit either launched vertically via booster rockets or transported in the payload bay of the Space Shuttle orbiter.
-HL-20 lifting body was designed to have a powered deorbiting accomplished with an onboard propulsion system while its reentry was to be nose-first, horizontal and unpowered.
+The HL-20 lifting body was designed to have powered deorbiting accomplished with an onboard propulsion system, while its reentry was to be nose-first, horizontal, and unpowered.

 The HL-20 lifting body was developed as a low cost solution for getting to and from low Earth orbit.
 The proposed benefits of the HL-20 were reduced operating costs due to rapid turnaround between landing and launch, improved flight safety, and ability to land conventionally on runways.
 Potential scenarios for the HL-20 were orbital rescue of stranded astronauts, International Space Station crew exchange if the Space Shuttle orbiter was not available, observation missions, and satellite servicing missions.